weltliteratur/blog/_drafts/vossanto-timeline.markdown

 - a photo from [Wikimedia Commons](https://commons.wikimedia.org/)
   (for most sources),
-- the sentence containing the Vossian Antonomasia with **source** and *modifier* highlighted,
+- the sentence containing the Vossanto with **source** and *modifier* highlighted,
 - the article id with a link to the article's web page,
 - the name of the author,
 - the name of the desk,
 - the source and license for the photo,
-- a permanent link to that Vossian Antonomasia.
+- a permanent link to that Vossanto.

 If you want to test it yourself, you can either scroll through the [timeline](https://vossanto.weltliteratur.net/timeline/) or just